 There is a choice of three different trading platforms available through FXCM: Trading Station, MetaTrader 4, NinjaTrader, and TradingView.
 Both demo accounts and live accounts are available and you can trade on desktop and mobile Apps available on both Android and iOS devices.

 FXCM’s proprietary trading platform Trade Station offers forex traders a new way of trading.
-The platform offers powerful trading tools, robust charting package and add-ons via FXCM Apps store.
+The platform offers powerful trading tools, a robust charting package and add-ons via FXCM Apps store.

 The most useful and popular trading tools to build a trading toolkit includes integrated economic calendar and news stream, cloud service, advanced charts, trading analytics, customize time periods, strategy optimization and the well-known Speculative Sentiment Index (SSI).